 Mhorr's gazelles are an important food source for many predators.

 As with most mammals found in North Africa they are on the brink of extinction due to over-hunting and habitat destruction.

-In a cooperative effort with other AZA (American Association of Zoos and Aquariums) institutions, Busch Gardens closely manages Mhorr's gazelle populations through a program called the Species Survival Plan (SSP), which works to improve the genetic diversity of managed animal populations.
-Busch Gardens currently has 30 SSP animals.
+In a cooperative effort with other AZA (Association of Zoos and Aquariums) institutions, Busch Gardens closely manages Mhorr's gazelle populations through a program called the Species Survival Plan (SSP), which works to improve the genetic diversity of managed animal populations.